 Grand Lodge is the governing body over all the Districts.
 It consists of elected and appointed officers in much the same way that Lodge officers do, but they also have committees made up of Brothers, Master Masons, and mostly Past Masters who carry out various functions and business of Freemasonry as a whole.
 Grand Lodges also have an administrative staff that is not entirely made up of Masons, but employs general members of the public in order to administer governance and facilitate the institutional and financial business of the larger superstructure that is Freemasonry.

 Elected Grand Lodge Officers

 In Washington State the elected officers are as follows:

 - Deputy Grand Master: Unlike the individual Lodges, the Deputy Grand Master serves as the Grand Master in training.
-Many of the duties of the Grand Master demand a lot of travel time, and the implementation of agendas often take several years.
-The addition of this position allows for a smoother transition of power, and a more cohesive succession, which in turn allows for effective administration.
+Many of the duties of the Grand Master demand a lot of travel time, and the implementation of agendas often takes several years.
+The addition of this position allows for a smoother transition of power and a more cohesive succession, which in turn allows for effective administration.